 - Add all of the flour and mix well to make a smooth, thick blondie batter.

-- Crush 4 of the meringues into pieces and fold the pieces into the batter along with the lemon zest and white chocolate chips.
+- Crush the meringues into medium-sized pieces then fold them into the batter along with the lemon zest and white chocolate chips.

-- Transfer the blondie batter to your lined tin and spread out evenly.
+- Transfer the blondie batter to your lined tin and spread it out evenly.

 - Bake for 35-40 minutes, until the edges are pulling away and look golden brown.
-The middle should be lightly golden but still have a slight wobble.
+The middle should be shiny and lightly golden but still have a slight wobble.

 - Leave the blondies in the tin to cool completely then put them in the fridge for 3-4 hours to set.
 This will make the gooey centre turn firm and fudgy.